Ahlat: Culture

-Tourism
+Sights

-The touristic places in Ahlat are Çifte Kümbet (Twin Tombs), Ahlat Seljuk Cemetery, Ahlat Museum, Lake Nemrut and the Cave dwellings of Ahlat.
+The tourist sights of Ahlat are the Cifte Kumbet Twin Tombs,Ahlat Seljuk Cemetery,the Emir Bayındır Tomb, Ahlat Museum, Lake Nemrut and the Cave dwellings of Ahlat.
+Ahlat is one of the sacred cities of Muslims.
+For its importance it has been worthy of the title Dome of Islam.

 Demographics

 In 1891 the kaza had 23,659 inhabitants: 16,635 Muslims; 6,609 Armenians; and 415 others.
 The city was then almost abandoned with only 200 houses on the eve of the First World War, including 15 Armenian houses.
 The city includes Kurds of the Bekiran tribe and Karapapakhs.